karrycute005/DSA-EXCEL-PROJECT/README.md

 ### DATA ANALYSIS

+- Pivot tables and calculated columns where used to answer the questions.

 ### INSIGHTS

 - The categories that had the highest average discounts were; Home Improvement,computers and accessories,personal care.